mosaicml/composer/composer/algorithms/colout/README.md

 > On ResNet-50 applied to ImageNet and ResNet-56 applied to CIFAR-10, we found this tradeoff to be worthwhile: it is a pareto improvement over the standard versions of those benchmarks.
 > We also found it to be worthwhile in composition with other methods.
 > We recommend that you carefully evaluate whether ColOut is also a pareto improvement in the context of your application.

-ColOut currently has two implementations.
-One implementation, accessed by passing `batch=False`, acts as an additional data augmentation for use in PyTorch dataloaders.
-It runs on the CPU and applies ColOut independently to each training example.
-A second implementation, accessed by passing `batch=True`, runs immediately before the training example is provided to the model.
-It runs on the GPU and drops the same rows and columns for all training examples in a mini-batch.
-The GPU-based, batch-wise implementation suffers a drop in validation accuracy compared to the CPU-based example-wise implementation (0.2% on CIFAR-10 and 0.1% on ImageNet)

 > 🚧 CPU/GPU Tradeoff
 >